rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/base.md

 allow nothing (see [Equippable](../interactions/equippable.md)).
 The whitelisting can be useful to prevent others from hijacking your project with their customizations, covering all your art an branding.

-The optional unequip value specifies what happens to an item once it is unequipped.
-This is useful for one-off bonuses, NFTs that can expire, and so on.
-The values can be `inv` for inventroy and `burn` to destroy the NFT when unequipped.

 When an NFT inherits a base in its `resources` array, it cherry-picks the `parts` of the base it needs, like so: